 This guide is a starting point and designed to give you ideas of the kinds of places that publish statistics on various topics.
 It is definitely not comprehensive, so please don't hesitate to ask a librarian for further assistance.

-While some of their information on these guides, which come from other libraries, might be restricted, a lot of the information you'll find on these guides is publicly available.
+Here are some guides from other libraries.
+While some information might be restricted, a lot of the information you'll find on these guides is publicly available.